Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Hydrology/Flooding

-(0 reviews) - Description
+(5 ratings) - Description

 - Este módulo brinda información sobre las inundaciones asociadas con la obstrucción de los ríos debido a la acumulación de hielo fluvial.
 Esta adaptación de un webcast presentado por la Dra.
 Kate White, experta en la materia, explora los procesos básicos del hielo fluvial, incluidos los aspectos de formación, crecimiento, fracturación y transporte, y cómo puede provocar obstrucciones e inundaciones.
 Además, la Dra.
 White describe el moderno proceso de pronóstico de hielo y el trabajo de investigación y desarrollo de modelado de hielo que está realizando el Cuerpo de Ingenieros del Ejército de los EE.UU.
 Como este módulo es uno de los temas fundamentales del Curso Básico de Hidrología, se puede estudiar de forma independiente o como tema de apoyo que aporta información científica real a medida que el estudiante termina los módulos de pronóstico planeados basados en casos reales.